Urban-Meteorology-Reading/UMEP-Docs/docs/source/FAQ.rst

 * How do I uninstall the plugin?
     Go to *Plugins>Manage and Install Plugins...*.
 Locate the UMEP plugin and click *Uninstall*.

+* The Spatial Data Downloader is deprecated (as from July 2020).
+How can I obtain population density data from SEDAC?
+    Visit our `YouTube Channel <https://www.youtube.com/channel/UCTPkXncD3ghb5ZTdZe_u7gA>`__ and watch the link on how to access Web Services using QGIS.

 * How do I install other python packages (e.g. pandas) as well as other libraries not included in the Desktop Express Install of QGIS?
     Follow the instruction from this `link <Python_Libraries>`.

 *  My new raster is just black after using e.g. the *Wall Height and Aspect* plugin.
 What is wrong?
     Probably nothing.
 Is is just QGIS that scales the a loaded raster by excluding outliers and if you have large areas with e.g. zeros (which you have in the resulting raster from this plugin) it looks like there is only zeros in your new raster.
-Go to properties of your new raster layers and reclassify your values that should visualized.
+Go to properties of your new raster layers and reclassify your values that should be visualized.

 * Can the UMEP-plugin be used when **Nodata**-values are present in the input rasters?
     Yes, it can but we strongly recommend you to reclassify Nodata values to e.g. 0 before using them in UMEP.
 Here is a forum discussion that can help: https://gis.stackexchange.com/questions/12418/redefining-nodata-value-into-zero-in-qgis